xxfoundation/elixxir-docs/end_to_end.md

 mappings so that they can later match keys for decryption of received messages.

-#### Match by service fingerprint
+#### Match by Trial Hashing Service Identities

-If a client receives a message that does not match any of the message key fingerprints then it will try to match using the service fingerprint.
-This pseudo code assumes Indentifier and Tag are set appropriately for one of the mixnet services:
+Due to the extra overhead of trial hashing, services are processed after fingerprints.
+If a fingerprint match occurs on the message, services will not be handled.

+Service Identification Hash are predefined hash based tags appended to all cMix messages which, through trial hashing, are used to determine if a message applies to this client.

 ```
-func ForMe(contents, hash []byte) bool {
+func ForMe(contents, hash []byte, s Service) bool {
-	preimage = H(Identifier | Tag)
-	h = H(preimage | contents)
-	return h == hash
+	return H(H(s.Identifier | s.Tag) | contents) == hash
 }
 ```